spyren/Mecrisp-Cube/README.md

 May the Forth Be With You!

-## Intro for the Nucleo STM32WB55 Nucleo Board and Dongle
+## Intro for the STM32WB5MM Discovery Board

-If you buy a [P-NUCLEO-WB55](https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html) pack you get a Nucleo68 Board and a USB Dongle.
-Both are supported by Mecrisp-Cube.

-The Nucleo board has a ST-LINK on board.
+The STM32WB5MM Discovery board has a ST-LINK on board.
 There are also an Arduino UNO R3 pin header and LEDs and switches (buttons).

 STM32WB Series has two CPUs.
 An ARM Cortex M4 for the application (CPU1) and a